 These are some of the ways that many of you who are thinking about financial wellness can institute it.
 My company has 10 years of experience.
 I live and breathe this every single day.
 This is my purpose.
 I do not know what we will do in the next two, three, four years, but every day we’re figuring way to find tools and technics for how to help workers at all levels, young, old, low income, higher income, to find ways to help them to achieve financial wellness.
 But until then, my belief is that there are millions of people who are struggling for livelihood.
 First, let’s also focus on them.
 These are the people who are surviving, and then we can help them get to thriving.

 We work with companies which are the size of Walmart and work with companies which have 5, 10, 20, 50.
 Payactiv has access to their hourly data, time and attendance data.
 We put up the money, we give the money to the employee, and you as an employer has to reimburse us.
-We have an Approval Order for all the regulations that go with it, and there are options for people to not have to pay anything if they use our card.
+There are also options for people to not have to pay anything if they use our card.
 So in our model they can pay their bills right from the app.
 They can start a savings program with a few key strokes.
 And they can do spend analysis, what they’re purchasing and so forth because there’s a card attached to it.
 They can also link another bank account, their savings account and they can add it all together.